chudisoft/music-collection/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [metrics-webapp] <a name="about-project"></a>
+# 📖 [Music-Collection] <a name="about-project"></a>

-> This project was created as part of Microverse module 3 week 4 tasks.
+> This project was created as part of Microverse React redux capstone project.
-It gives the student an opportunity to play around with HTML, CSS, React, and Redux.
+It gives the student an opportunity to showcase his talent with HTML, CSS, React, and Redux.
 It also allows the student to showcase what they can do to the future employee.

-**[metrics-webapp]** is a project that allows one to store and manage list of space travelers hub.
+**[Music-Collection]** is a project that allows a user to select a category of music and view the list of all songs in that category grouped by artists.

 ## 🛠 Built With <a name="built-with"></a>